louis-thevenet/nixos-config/README.md

 ## What you need to do
 ### NixOS
-- Enable experimental features (nix-commands) in your initial configuration if it's not already done
+- Have experimental features (nix-commands and flakes) enabled in your initial configuration
 - Clone the repo
 - Replace all occurences of `louis` by your username
-- Replace all occurences of `magnus` or `hircine` (if you're going the impermanence route) by your hostname
+- Replace all occurences of `magnus` or `hircine` by your hostname (only hircine uses impermanence)
 - Either remove secrets management through `sops` or replace them with your own secrets.
 A hashed password could be considered as being enough so don't bother with secrets if you don't have any. (that's in `./hosts/common/users/USERNAME/default.nix`)
 - Replace `hardware-config.nix` with your own file produced by `nixos-generate-config`.